-Catch basins, inlets, manholes and sewer pipes should be inspected to check for sediment accumulation and clogging, floatable debris, dead vegetation etc. The structures and sewers should also be observed during a wet weather event to ensure their proper operation.
+Catch basins, inlets, manholes and storm sewer pipes should be inspected for sediment accumulation and clogging, floatable debris, dead vegetation etc. The structures and sewers should also be observed during a wet weather event to ensure their proper operation.
 Accumulated sediment and debris should be removed on an annual basis or as needed based on observed conditions.
 Structural repairs or maintenance should occur as needed based on observed conditions such as cracks, spalling, joint failure, leakage, misalignment or settlement of structures.
-A civil engineer should be retained if problems are thought to exist.